Temporary Exhibitions, Cheatham Gallery

 The Hood Museum of Art extends its heartfelt gratitude to the students who made this show possible: Michelle Ahn, Heather Beatty, Angela Cheng, Kelly Chou, Brendan Dooley, Julie Fiveash, Maria Isabel De Francisco, Alejandra Friele, Chloe Gettinger, Lauren Goodnow, Kanoka Hayashi, Sarah Jewett, Kirk Jing, Elena Karis, Stuart Lantry, Eunice Lee, Lilllian Maguire, Malia Reeves, Lilianna Rembar, Margaret Rollins, Karen Schuster, Ezra Toback, Nicholas Wimer, Jessica Wolf, Jessica Womack, and Maggie Zou.

-Curated by Allen Hockley / Dartmouth Students
+Allen Hockley / Dartmouth Students

 Related Educator Resource